Direct to Garment

 DTG is a viable solution for low-quantity orders, especially if there are multiple designs or very complicated designs, that would otherwise require numerous screens with screen printing.
 This also opens the door for e-commerce solutions.
 For more information, see our FULFILLMENT on page 12.

-Heritage uses top of the line Brother printers in conjunction with Viper pretreaters to provide a vivid, consistent print.
+Heritage uses top of the line Kornit printers in conjunction with Viper pretreaters to provide a vivid, consistent print.

 - We prefer to work with Adobe Photoshop files that are at least 200 pixels per inch (ppi).
 However, we recommend 300 ppi for maximum print quality.

 - We also accept the following vector based formats: Adobe Illustrator (up to CS6), Corel Draw (up to X4), vector EPS, or vector PDF.

 - Always start creating your art in RGB color mode.